Why you should consider hiring an art expert

-Tiger Private’s Experts offer bespoke, one-to-one experiences and specialised knowledge in niche fields.
-As professionals working at the top of their game, they have extensive experience working with high net worth individuals around the world.
+Art experts offer bespoke, one-to-one experiences and specialised knowledge in niche fields.
+Due to the nature of their work, they often have extensive experience working alongside high/ultra-high-net-worth individuals (UHNWI) globally.

-As the eyes and ears of her clients, she regularly represents them at auction and when negotiating with dealers.
-If you’re thinking about enlisting the help of an art consultant, read on to find out the various ways they can enhance your art collection.
+If you’re thinking about enlisting the help of an art consultant, read on to find out the various ways an art expert can enhance your collection.

 Taking your interests into account

-It’s imperative that an art consultant takes the time to find out the different artists, periods and subject matter that you’re interested in.
-Anna regularly accompanies her clients to art fairs, exhibitions, auctions, and exposes them to books and catalogues to understand their interests.
+An art consultant must take the time to find out the different artists, periods and subject matter that you’re interested in.
+An art expert regularly accompanies their clients to art fairs, exhibitions and auctions, and exposes them to books and catalogues to understand their interests.
 Where one client may be interested in Old Master paintings, another might prefer a piece of contemporary sculpture, so this first stage is imperative to ensure your art consultant can fine-tune their search.

 Helping you make an informed decision